Skip to main content

 • Indoor shoes to be worn in hospital areas

-For those in the VMR On-campus program, information on other required textbooks and any further supplies will be provided as you attend each class.
+Information on other required textbooks and any further supplies will be provided as you attend each class.
 All books and supplies will be available during the first few weeks of classes in the College Campus Store.

 Other Important Information: